 The use of CRN-derived denudation rates to calibrate river incision relies on three main assumptions, summarized by Scherler et al. (2017).
 A first assumption is that the catchment wide denudation rates derived from CRN are representative for long term fluvial incision.
-Positive correlations between river steepness, k{sn} and CRN derived denudation rates support this assumption (Vanacker et al., 2015), except for very small catchments where CRN derived denudation rates are sensitive to the occurrence of deep seated landslides.
-A second assumption is that runoff and rock uplift are uniform within the individual eatchments.
-Positive correlations between river steepness, k{sn} and CRN-derived denudation rates support this assumption (Vanacker et al., 2015), except for very small catchments where CRN-derived denudation rates are sensitive to the occurrence of deep-seated landslides where material shielded at depth is supplied to the river (Niemi et al., 2005; Yanites et al., 2009).
-A second assumption when using CRN data to calibrate river incision models is that the sediment cosmogenic nuclide budget is at steady state at the catchment scale so that the input of CRN via in-situ production equals the export of CRN via sediment export and radio-active decay.
+Positive correlations between river steepness, k{sn} and CRN-derived denudation rates support this assumption (Vanacker et al., 2015), except for very small catchments where CRN-derived denudation rates are sensitive to the occurrence of deep-seated landslides.
+A second assumption is that runoff and rock uplift are uniform within the individual catchments.
 Given the size of the studied basins, this assumption seems to be reasonable.
-A third assumption, in particular when using the process-based R-SPM and ST-SPM, is that the runoff data, used to calibrate the incision parameters is uniform within the sampled sub-catchments, and representative over the time span which CRN data integrate (1-100 kyr).
-This is a challenging assumption, given the contemporaneous nature of the that available hydrological data only covers the recent past.
+A third assumption, in particular when using the process-based R-SPM and ST-SPM, is that the runoff data, used to calibrate the incision parameters is representative over the time span which CRN data integrate (1-100 kyr).
+This is a challenging assumption, given the contemporaneous nature of the available hydrological data.
 While spatial patterns of runoff, mainly controlled by orographic precipitation, could be assumed broadly similar over the integration time of CRN-derived denudation, this is not necessarily true for the temporal variation in runoff.
 We will revisit the validity and implications of these three assumptions in the discussion section of this paper.